rvflash/shdb/README.md

 * -D for export data with schema
 * -B to force re-build (drop table, etc.)

-#### Prevent the re-building (remove drop table, create only if not exists and ignore duplicate content)
+#### Prevent the re-building (remove drop table, create only if not exists and ignore duplicated content)

 ```bash
 ./load.sh -b "/tmp/rv" -d my_base -v -r -D